-Apply to the Texas Workforce Commission (TWC) online at Applying for Unemployment Benefits, or by calling (800) 939-6631 weekdays from 7 a.m. to 6 p.m.
-You will need:
+Apply to the Texas Workforce Commission (TWC) online at Applying for Unemployment Benefits or by calling (800) 939-6631 on weekdays from 7 a.m. to 6 p.m.
+You will need the following:

-- The first and last dates (month, day and year) you worked for your last employer.
+- The first and last dates (month, day, and year) you worked for your previous employer.
 If you worked for that employer on more than one occasion, give the most recent dates.

 - The number of hours worked and your pay rate if you worked the same week (Sunday through Saturday) you are applying for benefits.

-- Information about the normal wage for the job you are seeking.
+- Information about the typical wage for the job you are seeking.